-For those who own more than a watch or two (watch boxes come in various sizes with various amounts of slots/places to store stuff).
-Again, sourced on Amazon but be REALLY sure it says “arrives before Christmas.”
+For those who own more than a watch or two.
+Again, sourced on Amazon but be very, very sure it says “arrives before Christmas.”
 Shown above is the Holme & Hadfield 4 watch display case.
-Goes for ninety bucks on Uncle Jeff’s Internet Emporium.
 Drawer allows you to store any every-day-carry accessories you might want to keep out of the way and organized.
-Big thanks to our man Zach for the tip on this one.
-He’s a fan.

 For the couples: Dinner out, with you wearing that thing he likes